 Installing carpet or other floor coverings

 If you have any questions or want to know if your project requires a permit please call 763-682-1181.

 INFORMATION NEEDED FOR BUILDING PERMITS

 Once it has been determined you need to apply for a building permit the following is information you will need to complete the application.

-A Building Permit Application form along with two sets of certified land surveys or site plans showing all easements, locations of structure and elevation in relation to street grade, and two sets of building plans and specifications is required for a building permit.
-Please also submit one (1) electronic PDF file for new residential & commercial construction.
-We will return one of the sets of site plans and survey to you at the time the building permit is issued, while the other set stays on file at our offices.
+A Building Permit Application form along with one set of certified land surveys or site plans showing all easements, locations of structure and elevation in relation to street grade, and one set of building plans and specifications is required for a building permit.
+Please also submit one (1) electronic PDF file for new residential & commercial construction or any permit with blueprint sized plans.
+We will return the hardcopy set of site plans and survey to you at the time the building permit is issued.

 The following information is needed to complete the application form itself: